SarvarKh/ofn-wiki/Product-amounts---units.md

 ### Setting minimum supply quantity (MSQ, formerly known as group buy)

 If a product is a shared resource, the user can only set its MSQ at the product level.
 Otherwise, each variant can have a MSQ.

+### Data migration

+1. This might be a lot of work, since the existing products don't conform to this system.
+2. This amount of work will only grow as we get more products on the system.